The Full Report On Old Bridge Metal Militia Reunion Benefit Show With Twisted Sister, Anvil, Raven, The Rods & TT Quick

 The Old Bridge Metal Militia, credited with jump starting the metal community of New Jersey by opening their hearts and doors to the bands we old timers loved in our youth, held one of the most brilliant concerts to directly benefit the victims of Hurricane Sandy, the superstorm which ripped through the Jersey shore last year.
 Many people still suffer from that devastating storm, but to have the metal community be credited with assisting those in need was an honor to be part.
 Shortly after the event, it was revealed that through ticket sales and raffle sales, the event raised over $40,000 for the cause - a staggering number for the sold out event that housed 1,500 people.

 I sprung for the VIP experience, for the opportunity to meet and talk with some of my idols like Dee Snider, John & Mark Gallagher, Joe Hasselvander, Mark Tornillo, Robb Reiner, David Rock Feinstein, Carl Canedy, AJ Pero, Eddie Ojeda was just too hard to pass up.
-The 2.5 hour drive from my safe zone in Connecticut was filed with a playlist featuring such classics as “Under the Blade,” “Take Control,” “Let Them Eat Metal” and “Metal On Metal,” and as good fortune would have it, I heard them all live.
+The 2.5 hour drive from my safe zone in Connecticut was filled with a playlist featuring such classics as “Under the Blade,” “Take Control,” “Let Them Eat Metal” and “Metal On Metal,” and as good fortune would have it, I heard them all live.

 You can raise all the stereotypical Jersey jokes you want, but just as I passed into New Jersey on the George Washington Bridge….a curtain of black paralleled the Garden State’s line shrouded by lightning bolts and torrential downpours (a staple in the Jersey summer weather patterns).
 Suddenly, the metal emanating from the main cabin of my silver Sonata was replaced by “irony,” as on my way to benefit victims of a storm, I was almost a victim…of a storm.
 Arriving safely, but shaken, I entered the great halls of Encore, which was one of the most hardened metal fortresses the world has ever seen: a strip mall with a kid friendly indoor theme park….?